vmware/vic-product/installer/DESIGN.md

 - Running the overall upgrade script MUST be idempotent
 - Running the component upgrade script MUST be idempotent
 - A failure in the component upgrade script MUST return a nonzero exit code
-- Component developers SHOULD communicate with the Appliance development team a user friendly error message to display upon receiving a nonzero exit code
+- Component developers SHOULD communicate with the Appliance team a user friendly error message to display upon receiving a nonzero exit code
 - Component developers SHOULD